Man City back on top, Huddersfield equal record for earliest relegation - Capital Sports

 Pierre-Emile Hojbjerg chipped in from Nathan Redmond’s pass in the 53rd minute to leave Saints five points clear of third-bottom Cardiff, who face Chelsea on Sunday.

-Leicester beat Bournemouth 2-0 with goals from Wes Morgan and Jamie Vardy.
+Leicester beat Bournemouth 2-0 with goals from Wes Morgan and Jamie Vardy, while Everton won 2-0 at West Ham thanks to strikes from Kurt Zouma and Brazilian Bernard.

 Comments